NoBrainerORM/nobrainer.io/docs/introduction.md

 The roadmap is the following.
 Items at the beginning of the list are somewhat higher priority.

+* Use dirty tracking to do efficient updates.
+* Should we add configuration option to default field types to be strings by default?
+  Or perhaps raise if a field does not have an explicitly defined type?
+* Support queuable atomic operations.
+* `where()` queries should cast the value arguments to their given declared types to allow queries like `User.where(:age.gt => '23')`.
+  We should throw an invalid type error if we cannot cast values to their corresponding field types.
+This is a good thing to avoid query injection vulnerabilities.
+* Support query keywords in nested documents to allow things like:
+  `User.where(:address => { :zipcode.not => 1024 })`.
+* Support for field aliases
+* Support custom primary key names.
-* Leverage indexes for comparison operators (using `between()`).
+* Support for read-only fields.
+* Support `pluck()`, `without()`.
 * Support different way to store times (utc or timezoned).
-* Support for instrumentation such as New Relic.
 * Support joins.
-* Dirty tracking should track changes in hashes.
-* Use dirty tracking to do efficient updates.
-* Support for field aliases and/or custom primary key names.
-* Support for read-only fields.
-* Support some form of single embedded documents (some sort of nice wrapper for hashes).
-* Implement the associated validator.
-* Generic "polymorphic" support for `belongs_to` associations.
 * Give some progress bars on the indexing, and also countdowns/confirmation before dropping indexes.
-* Support `pluck()`, `without()`.
 * Support type definitions like `{String => Integer}`.
+* Support for instrumentation hooks such as New Relic.
+* Support generic "polymorphic" support for `belongs_to` associations.
+* Support embedded documents.
+Embedding should be done by using the type system like regular fields.
 * Accept multiple database connections strings for failovers.
+* Rake tasks should explicitly create database/tables
+* Make NoBrainer really fast.

 ## Changelog

+### 0.11.0 -- Jan.
+7th 2014

+* Using indexes for `gt`, `gte`, `lt`, `lte` operators when possible.
+* Renamed `criteria.includes()` to `criteria.preload()`.
+* Added a `:validates` option on fields.
+* Fixed dirty tracking with mutable values such as hashes and array.
+* Added `initialize` callbacks.
+* Boolean types adds a `field_name?` method for convenience.

 ### 0.10.0 -- Jan.
 6th 2014